ribadima/Great-IT-Tools-Collection/README.md

 # IT Tools Collection

 Tools collection for product managers and UI/UX designers.
-Subscribe to our Telegram channel — [Lost Design](https://tglink.me/lostdesign).
+Subscribe to our [Telegram channel](https://tglink.me/lostdesign).

 ## Navigation